Religion

 In recent years, the Catholic Church has faced an imperative demand for change.
 The necessity to acknowledge its past errors and implement reforms has been apparent, and there is evidence that the Church is taking actionable steps toward healing and transformation.

-However, why would an institution have to heal and transform if it is declared holy on the foundations of Christianity?
-The answer is clear: it is far from it because it has a dark side and evil behind its “sacred walls.”
+However, why would it have to heal and transform if it is declared holy on the foundations of Christianity?
+The answer is clear: it is far from it because the Catholic Church has a dark side and evil hiding behind its “sacred walls.”

 The Church has publicly apologized for its historical transgressions, attempting to bridge the gap between past failures and a future of integrity.
 These apologies, while symbolic, are part of a broader recognition of the need for open confrontation of issues.